-In the picture above are the eight axes witch you must first calibrate with the instructions below.
-There are also special buttons and their numbers.
-You must give them key commands with the Joystick Gremlin or SV Mapper applications (instructions are in this page later).
+In the picture above are the eight axes which you must first calibrate with the instructions below.
+There are also the special buttons and their numbers.
+You must remap those buttons with the Joystick Gremlin AND vJoy applications (instructions are in this page later).
 All the other buttons and switches without the numbers are buttons 1-64.
-IL-2 Sturmovik Great Battles game understand them without any special mapping.
+IL-2 Sturmovik Great Battles game recognises those front-end (1-64) buttons without any special mapping straight after Joystick Gremlin is in action.
 Off course you must map them in the game with the Settings/Key Mapping!

-You must calibrate axles carefully with the instructions below.
-The Throttle Console has much more axles (8) than normally small throttles so it takes time to get everything work good.
-It is also good to check calibration sometimes for ex. before important missions or after long period without using it.
+You must calibrate axes carefully with the instructions below.
+The Throttle Console has many more analog axes (8) than normally small throttle consoles so it takes time to get everything to work well.
+It is also good to check calibration sometimes for ex. before important missions or after a long period without using it.

 Open Devices and Printers and select the Game Controllers as in the picture above.
 Click the icon with right mouse button and select the Game Controls Setup from the list.

 Select the throttle console from your game controls list, it can be Mjoy, MJ16, OJ16 or Mrud depending on your Windows version.
 Click then Properties and the Properties window is opening.
 Click Settings and then Calibrate.

 Welcome to Device Calibration Wizard window opens.
 Click Next.

 Next window asks you to "Leave the handle centered" but it means the conventional joystick's handle.
 With the throttle console you must center the two potentiometers on the consoles's deck which are X-axis and Y-axis.
 They are often used as joystick's two axes but now they are used as Outlet cowl shutters and Inlet cowl shutters (or Oil and Water radiators) potentiometer's axes.
 Center both pot knobs visually to the value 50 of consoles dial (12 o'clock) and click then Next.